 - Credit check, but a ‘lower credit requirement’

 Hertz Uber car rental is only available in select cities, specifically (as of January 2021): Atlanta, Austin, Baltimore, Boston, Chicago, Cleveland, Dallas, Denver, Houston, LA, Las Vegas, Miami/FLL, Nashville, New Jersey, New Orleans, New York City, Philadelphia, Phoenix, Pittsburgh, Sacramento, San Antonio, San Diego, San Francisco, Salt Lake City, and Seattle.

-7) Rent a car from a Private Fleet Owner
+7) Private Fleet Owner

 Another option that rideshare drivers have is working for a private fleet owner.
 Fleet owners allow you to rent a vehicle on a per week basis, and they cover all of the maintenance and associated costs.
 All you’re responsible for is the weekly rental payment and gas.